Blog

 4. Handling Excess Reimbursements:

-- Any excess reimbursements must be returned to the employer within 30 days.
+• Excess funds must be returned within 30 days.

-- Employees should notify the accounting department immediately if an excess reimbursement occurs.
+• Employees should notify the accounting department immediately.

 5. Record Keeping:

-- All expense reports and supporting documentation must be retained for a minimum of three years.
+• Retain all expense reports and supporting documents for a minimum of three years.

 Conclusion